holoviz/holoviz/doc/community.rst

 **Developer meetings** are shown in the calendar widget below.

-- General HoloViz meeting: This occurs biweekly on Fridays and is the best option for new members to join.
+- General HoloViz meeting: This occurs biweekly and is the best option for new members to join.
-- Issue Triaging meeting: This occurs weekly on Mondays.
-It starts with some quick coordination and then splits off to triage project issues, so please join on time.
+- Issue Triaging meeting: This occurs weekly.
+It starts with some quick coordination and then splits off to triage project issues, so please join at the beginning.
-- Docs meeting: This occurs biweekly on Wednesdays and is focused on anything related to the documentation.
+- Docs meeting: This occurs biweekly and is focused on anything related to the documentation.

 Meeting notes are available on `hackmd.io/@holoviz/minutes